givani30/BellmanFilterDFSV/memory-bank/productContext.md

     *   Multi-modality (multiple local optima).
     *   Flat regions or sharp ridges, potentially hindering optimizer convergence.
     *   Numerical stability issues, addressed through techniques like `jnp.nan_to_num` and parameter transformations.
+**Known Issues with BIF Pseudo-Likelihood Estimation:**

+* **Bias in `mu` Estimation:** Extensive testing revealed that maximizing the BIF pseudo-likelihood (Eq.
+40 in Lange, 2024 [cite: 1]) based on the implemented likelihood (`log_posterior_impl` using the `h_t`-dependent covariance `A_t` [cite: 18]) leads to significantly biased estimates for the long-run mean log-volatility parameter `mu`.
+The bias appears systematic, pushing `mu` towards overly large positive values, likely due to inaccuracies in the KL-penalty approximation term (`bif_likelihood_penalty_impl` [cite: 18]) with respect to `mu`.
+* **Numerical Instability in Information Update:** Calculating the Observed Fisher Information (negative Hessian) based on this implemented likelihood resulted in matrices that were not always positive semi-definite.
+This required numerical regularization (e.g., eigenvalue clipping) within the BIF update step (`__update_jax_info` [cite: 21]) to ensure filter stability.
+* **Current Recommendations:** Given these findings, accurate estimation within the BIF framework might necessitate using strong, informative priors specifically for `mu` to counteract the likelihood bias.
+Alternatively, exploring likelihood approximations from other methods like Particle Filters may be needed for less biased estimation, albeit at higher computational cost.

 ---
 **Update Log:**